searchgame/bulk-correlations/README.md

 ## Usage:

-1) Uploade a CSV file from the left sidebar.
+1) Upload a CSV file from the left sidebar.

+- Except for the first column, all columns must contain numeric values.

+- Make sure that your CSV file is using comma as separator (not semicolon).

+- Make sure that the column names of your CSV file doesn't contain special characters such as parentheses or quotes (white spaces, hyphens and underscores are okay).

 The format expected is:
 ```
 item,metric_1,metric_2,metric_3,etc
 ```